Our Team Members

 Peter Goodfellow is Executive Chairman of Lock Finance.
 He was appointed to the Board of Auckland Medical Research Foundation in 2007.
-He has previously practised law and was Chairman XS Corporation Ltd. He is President of the New Zealand National Party.
+He has previously practised law and was Chairman XS Corporation Ltd. Peter was the President of the New Zealand National Party from 2009 to 2022.

 LLB, BComm, MBA